 - Notes - Each note entry created by a student (each individual note entry, not each word).
 For example, a Student types some text into the notes panel, then hits enter and types another set of text into the notes panel.
 Each of those entries is counted, so in this case the activity counter adds 2 for the Notes category.

 - Polling - Each activity slide the student answered.
 Example: if a slide deck has 9 activity slides but the student only answered 8 of them, the Polling activity counter adds 8.
-Submissions and edits to answers that occur in the same day are only counted once.
+Furthermore, only submissions to polling questions are counted; subsequent edits to the submitted answer are not.

-- Q&A - Each question or response entered by a student.
+- Q&A - Each question or response entered into a discussion by a student.

 - Slide Deck Views - Each view of one or more slides in a classroom slide deck by a student.
 If the student re-views the slide deck after 30 minutes, a second view is counted.